How to Become a Translator: 6 Steps to Your Dream Job

 - ALTA Language Services has a list of top translation schools in the United States.

-- Looking for a brief course that will give you a taste of the translation industry?
-Future Learn offers a translation course taught by experts from Cardiff University and the University of Namibia.
+- Future Learn offers a translation course taught by experts from Cardiff University and the University of Namibia.
 You can take this course for $69 if you’d like to earn a certificate.
-However, you can also access course materials for up to six weeks at no charge, which is a great opportunity to see if you have enough interest in the field to continue pursuing it.
+However, you can also access course materials for up to six weeks at no charge.

 A certification in translation is an easy way to show you have the skills necessary to do the work.